![]() |

 - The tenant turnover rate was about one percent per year, or 11 people.

-- Marina Citys management charged the public a 25-cent admission fee (equal to $1.91 in 2014) to see the model apartment but that, notes the article, could have been to keep crowds away.
-According to Ebony, more than 12,000 persons a month come to gawk.
+- Marina City’s management charged the public a 25-cent admission fee (equal to $2.53 in 2024) to see the model apartment but, notes the article, that could have been to keep crowds away.
+According to Ebony, “more than 12,000 persons a month come to gawk.”